damian-lis/portfolio-website/README.md

 <br/>

-### 2.2.
-Description of the variables in the constructor
+<h3 id="particle-constructor-variables">2.2.
+Description of the variables in the constructor</h3>

 As we can see in the code example in the constructor we have only following variables: